serdarozturk/chainpoint-services/node-eth-tnt-listener-service/README.md

 Now that the node is registered, we can send some TNT token to that account.

-First grab the constract address that was spit out when the listener node was started:
+First grab the contract address that was spit out when the listener node was started:
 ```
 Using TNT Token contract at  0xceaf0d249fef4acefc37c4b3784bb83c15d90675
 ```